-Chapter 2 shows that 1.5°C-consistent pathways involve rapid, global climate responses to reach net zero emissions by mid-century or earlier.
-Chapter 3 identifies climate change risks and impacts to which the world would need to adapt during these transitions and additional risks and impacts during potential 1.5°C overshoot pathways.
-The feasibility of these pathways is contingent upon systemic change (Section 4.3) and enabling conditions (Section 4.4), including policy packages.
-This section assesses the feasibility of options (technologies, actions and measures) that form part of global systems under transition that make up 1.5°C-consistent pathways.
+Chapter 2 shows that 1.5°C-consistent pathways involve rapid, global climate responses to reach net-zero emissions by mid-century or earlier.
+Chapter 3 identifies climate change risks and impacts to which the world would need to adapt to, during these transitions and additional risks and impacts during potential 1.5°C overshoot pathways.
+The feasibility of these pathways is contingent upon systemic change (Section 4.3) and enabling conditions (Section 4.4), incuding policy packages.
+This section assesses the feasibility of options (technologies, actions and measures) that form parts of global systems under transition that make up 1.5°C-consistent pathways (Section 4.3).

-Following the assessment framework developed in Chapter 1, economic and technological, institutional and socio-cultural, and environmental and geophysical feasibility are considered and applied to system transitions (Sections 4.3.1-4.3.4), overarching adaptation options (Section 4.3.5) and carbon dioxide removal (CDR) options (Section 4.3.7).
-This is done to assess the multidimensional feasibility of mitigation and adaptation options that have seen considerable development and change since AR5.
-In the case of adaptation, the assessed AR5 options are typically clustered.
-For example, all options related to energy infrastructure resilience, independently of the generation source, are categorized as 'resilience of power infrastructure'.
+Following the assessment framework developed in Chapter 1, economic and technological; institutional and socio-cultural; and environmental and geophysical feasibility are considered, and applied in to system transitions (Sections 4.3.1-4.3.4), overarching adaptation options (Section 4.3.5) and to Carbon Dioxide Removal (CDR) options (Section 4.3.7).
+This is done to assess the multi-dimensuional feasibility of mitigation and adaptation options that have seen considerable development and change since AR5.
+In the case of adaptation, the assessed AR5 options are typically clustered, for example, all options related to energy infrastructure resilience, independently of the generation source, are categorised as 'resilience of power infrastructure'.

-Table 4.10 presents sets of indicators against which the multidimensional feasibility of individual adaptation options relevant to warming of 1.5°C, and mitigation options along 1.5°C-consistent pathways, is assessed.
+Table 4.10 presents sets of indicators against which the multi-dimensional feasibility of individual adaptation options relevant to limiting warming of 1.5° C, and mitigation options along 1.5° C-consistent pathways, are assessed.